 Study system

-The marsh gentian (Gentiana pneumonanthe L.) is a rare, long-lived perennial herb, occurring in open habitats, such as wet heathlands and grasslands (Simmonds, 1946).
+The marsh gentian (Gentiana pneumonanthe L.) is a rare, long-lived perennial herb (10-20 years, Oostermeijer et al. 1992), occurring in open habitats, such as wet heathlands and grasslands (Simmonds, 1946).
 Plants can have one to many, up to 45 cm high, shoots and produce deep blue flowers that are pollinated by bumblebees.
+It does not flower before its third year in natural populations (Simmonds, 1946).
 The species is self-compatible and flowers in July and August in SW Sweden.
 Fruits are capsules containing a high number (usually 300-700, Appelqvist et al., 2007) of minute (mean seed weight = 0.044 mg, Simmonds, 1946), wind-dispersed seeds.
 Gentiana pneumonanthe is the primary host of the Alcon Blue butterfly (Phengaris alcon), a specialist predispersal seed predator which oviposits on young buds in July and August (Appelqvist et al., 2007).
 The caterpillars feed inside the capsule until they reach the fourth-instar, when then they drop to the ground to be picked up by Myrmica ants (Mouquet et al., 2005).
 Caterpillars mimic the surface chemistry of the ant brood (Nash et al., 2008) and the acoustic signals of queen ants (Sala et al. 2014), and this makes ants carry them to their nest, where they spend the rest of their larval period as parasites (Mouquet et al., 2005).
-Contrary to the majority of Phengaris species, which prey on ant brood, P. alcon is a “cuckoo” species (Als et al., 2004), and larvae feed primarily on regurgitations from ant workers, trophic eggs (i.e. nutritious, infertile eggs which are fed to the queens and larvae) and prey items.
+Contrary to the majority of Phengaris species, which prey on ant brood, P. alcon is a “cuckoo” species (Als et al., 2004), and larvae feed primarily on regurgitations from ant workers, trophic eggs (i.e. nutritious, infertile eggs which are fed to the queens and larvae) and prey items brought to the nest by ants.
 In our study area, M. ruginodis is thought to be the most commonly used host ant species (Appelqvist et al., 2007).

 Data collection

 The study was carried out in 20 populations of G. pneumonanthe located in the county of Västra Götaland in SW Sweden (see Appendix S1 for details).
 The populations are mainly located in moist heathlands.
-P. alcon was present in 11 of the study populations and absent from 9.
+P. alcon was present in 11 of the study populations (where different interaction intensities were observed, Appendix S1) and absent from 9.